Brendaur11/CardSkill/README.md

 Responsive Design: The cards are fully responsive, ensuring they look great on all devices.
 - Customizable: Easily modify the design and content to fit your personal style and needs.
 - Modern Aesthetics: Sleek and modern design to make your portfolio stand out.
-- Easy Integration: Simple HTML and CSS code that you can quickly integrate into your existing portfolio.
+- Easy Integration: Simple HTML, TailwindCSS and JavaScript code that you can quickly integrate into your existing portfolio.

 ## **Preview**